BEST CHOCOLATE CHIP COOKIE CONTEST ***Special Contest for 2023***

 - The farm must consist of 50 or more acres.

-If you have any questions, call Roger Winter at 847-3704 or the Becker County Extension Office.
+If you have any questions, call Brant Bigger at 218-234-6906 or the Becker County Extension Office.
 Entry forms are available at the Becker County Extension Office.
-Deadline for entries in one week prior to fair.
+The deadline for entries is one week prior to the fair.

 OUTSTANDING SENIOR CITIZEN:

-Senior Citizens recognition of the 2019 Outstanding Senior Citizens will be held Thursday, under the Big Tent.
+Recognition of the Outstanding Senior Citizens will be held Thursday, under the Big Tent.
 Please come and help us recognize these outstanding members of our community.

 NOMINATE A FAIR BUILDER (PAST and/or PRESENT):